How to deal with difficult clients who don’t respect your time

 Tracking the hours worked on difficult clients’ tasks and projects is another great way to avoid unpleasant surprises.
 That way, both you and your client have data-backed proof of the amount of time spent working – no estimates, just crystal clear facts.

-What is also convenient when tracking work hours for a problematic client is the possibility to provide detailed reports.
+What is also convenient when tracking work hours for a problematic client is the possibility to provide detailed employee time reports.
 With DeskTime, you can easily create, share, and export reports on tracked work hours and productivity levels to provide accountability in front of your painful client.

 Want your business to thrive?